colevandersWands/thesis-proposal/README.md

 Some possible avenues of investigation for adapting professional tools into learning environments include:

-* Turning existing but common "challenging" languages into learnable languages using imposed language levels (this could be achieved using custom configurations of standard linting tools)
+* Turning existing but common "challenging" languages into learnable languages using imposed language levels, this could be achieved using custom configurations of standard linting tools.
+Different config files can be included in the same directory as assignments to allow tailor-made language constraints based on the assignment's objectives.
 * Turning common IDE's (ie. visual studio code, brackets, sublime, or atom) into progressive learning environments using editor configurations that are shared with learners as certain thresholds are passed.
+* Developing language support in professional IDE's for popular tailor-made novice languages
 * Developing plugins for these editors that ...
   * ... provide novice-friendly visualizations of program execution
   * ... provide novice-friendly syntax highlighting & feedback